One of Canada’s most respected arts organizations, the Toronto Symphony Orchestra (TSO) plays a vital role in the city’s dynamic cultural life.

 The TSO continues its long-established history of connecting younger generations with orchestral music.
 Two core programs include School Concerts, performed for over 40,000 students annually, and the Toronto Symphony Youth Orchestra (TSYO), which, in a tuition-free model, offers high-level orchestral training for talented young musicians aged 22 and under.
 Additionally, the TSO supports the development of next-generation artists through its annual open call for Canadian orchestral scores, and its essential Resident Conductor and Affiliate Composer positions.

-Gustavo Gimeno begins his role as the TSO’s Music Director in the 2020/21 season, the Orchestra’s 99th.
-With this appointment, Maestro Gimeno becomes the Orchestra’s 10th Music Director.
+Gustavo Gimeno continues his role as the TSO’s Music Director in the 2023/24 season, the Orchestra’s 101th.
+Maestro Gimeno becomes the Orchestra’s 10th Music Director.

 Critically acclaimed for his ability to elicit fresh and vibrant performances, Maestro Gimeno has conducted leading orchestras in Europe, North America, and Japan.
 He also serves as Music Director of the Orchestre Philharmonique du Luxembourg.